Table of Contents

 Another B vitamin, vitamin B9, has also been linked to erections.
-Also known as folate, this vitamin plays a vital role in a range of different processes in the body, including the formation of new blood cells, as well as in sperm development in men.
+Also known as folate, this vitamin plays a vital role in a range of different processes in the body, including the formation of new blood cells, as well as sperm development in biological men.
 One small study showed a correlation between folate deficiency and erectile dysfunction (Yang, 2014).

 Taking a B complex supplement could raise your B9 levels, or you can consume more foods high in folic acid, including spinach, milk, and orange juice.
 Your healthcare provider can perform a simple blood test to see if you’re low on B9.

 Sildenafil (Generic Viagra®)